 Implement records management and audit trails

 Given the shift to virtualized, mobile and cloud-based environments, more data is moving online.
 Users are accessing this data in unstructured or nontraditional business environments.
-To keep pace with the BYOD comings and goings and stay alert to potential system compromises, banking leaders are making a point to monitor and track online logins, activity and more.
+To keep pace with the BYOD comings and goings and stay alert to potential system compromises, banking leaders are making a point to monitor and track online logins and activities.

 With regard to BYOD operations, every worker’s online interactions and exchanges should be tracked and communications logged.
 This can aid with maintaining compliance and ensure employees are following corporate policy.
 Making a point to do so won’t just aid with security, but also potential regulatory, legal and HR-related concerns as well.
 Citibank specifically recommends the following measures: